MBSck/ppdmod/notes.md

 ## Working-on-ATM
 ### Slow Calculations
+[] Rework of reformat theta to components function
+[] Remove passing of the data class
 [] Remove as many ifs as possible
 - [] Instead of if, multiply result with 0 instead of return or break [] Run a profiler over the code to check what takes longest